The Ultimate Expat Guide to Internet Providers in Spain: Best Broadband Deals for 2026

 Movistar (Telefónica): The heritage brand.
 They own most of the infrastructure.
 If you're looking for the most reliable home internet providers in rural areas, Movistar is often the default.

-Vodafone: Now part of the Zegona group in Spain, they remain a top contender for high-speed broadband spain with excellent 5G integration.
+Vodafone: Now part of the Zegona group in Spain, they remain a top contender for high-speed broadband spain.
+In addition to fibre plans, they also offer 5G home internet deals for areas where this infrastructure is not yet available.

 The Best "Expat-Friendly" Choices